superhexa/PypiStats/README.md

    ```

 3. **Configure the Bot:**
-   - Edit `config.py` file with your Telegram bot token and BigQuery credentials:
+   - Edit the `config.py` file with your Telegram bot token and BigQuery credentials:
      ```python
-     TOKEN = '' # TOKEN for your Telegram bot
+     TOKEN = '' # Your Telegram bot token
      PROJECT_ID = '' # Your Google Cloud Project ID (the project where BigQuery is set up) KEYS_JSON = '' # Path to your Google Cloud service account credentials JSON file
      ```